flightphp/core/README.md

     Hello Fred!
 Have a nice day!

-If you have defined multiple filters, you can break the chain by returning `false`:
+If you have defined multiple filters, you can break the chain by returning `false` in any of your filter functions:

     Flight::before('start', function(&$params, &$output){
         echo 'one';